-The following is an update of our current situation as of today, March 22, 2020.
-We have closed our doors to the public until April 7 (at the very earliest and perhaps into the summer) to help mitigate the spread of COVID-19 as mandated by our county and state.
-We have cancelled dozens of our events, workshops, fundraisers & exhibits through the April, May & beyond.
+The following is an update of our current situation as of today, June 30, 2020.
+The arts center doors are still closed to the public until Aug 14 to help mitigate the spread of COVID-19.
+We have cancelled dozens of our events, workshops, fundraisers & exhibits starting March 16 through the summer and, already, some events in December.
+We hope to open for retail sales at Art in the Redwoods!

-Some of the things that we are doing currently to further our mission to promote the arts include:
+Some of the things that we ARE currently planning and doing to further our mission to promote the arts include:

-- Proposing a new exhibit entitled Shelter from the Storm: Art in the Time of Covid-19.
+- Planning a new exhibit entitled Shelter from the Storm: Art in the Time of Covid-19.
 We encourage artists & non-artists alike to create art while sheltering in their homes.
-We are looking forward to seeing what everyone has been working on to keep themselves busy while sheltering in their homes.
+We are looking forward to seeing what everyone has been working on to keep himself or herself busy while sheltering in their homes.
+Artists are posting using the hash tags #shelterfromthestormart & #gualalaarts

 These are uncertain time for all of us to say the least.
 The board and finance committees are making prudent decisions with our Gualala Arts assets.
 If you find that you are in a position to help with the loss of our revenue stream, it would be greatly appreciated.
 We are looking to continue our mission – to promote public interest & participation in the arts since 1961 – well into the future.